-To get a feel for Sense and our team, read stories from a people who work in a range of different roles.
+To get a feel for Sense and our team, read stories from people who work in a range of different roles.

 "After being made redundant, I was looking for a career change.
 I'd heard about Sense through a friend but was never particularly interested.
 Health and social care didn’t really seem like my thing as I didn’t have a lot of experience.
 Soon I gave into my friend and decided to become a Support Worker.
 That was over 10 years ago.
 Now, I'm a Registered Care Manager for one of our residential services.
 The road that brought me here was long and winding but filled with so many highlights.
 Watching the people we support grow alongside the staff has filled me with so much joy.
 The most important thing that I've learned though is that nothing is impossible."

 "Starting my role at Sense is something I've never regretted.
 I was lucky enough to do some work experience at a Sense College and, not only was it incredibly fun, but it changed the way I viewed health and social care.
 In July 2017, I applied to work at Sense full time and the difference it has made to me has been amazing.
 My confidence has grown just by simply meeting the people we support and their families.
 Supporting people during the pandemic has been difficult but, with the safety measures that we put in place, the people we support maintain an active social life.
 Everyone that I work with is so lovely and warm that it has really made me feel at home and excited for what the future has to offer!"